JoBCB/HackingP2_2019/README.md

 # HackingP2_2019
 WdKA Hacking P2 2019

+ASSIGNMENT
+During these weeks we ask you to participate in a series of exercises, and in the end, we ask you to inspect (part of) a dynamic system, intervene, document and reflect on this.
+We'll introduce you to a toolbox of concepts, skills and methods to work with to be able to do this, as well as critically examining these tools.

 hacker: n. [originally, someone who makes furniture with an axe](http://www.catb.org/~esr/jargon/html/H/hacker.html)
 + - - - - - + +